 Parental Support is Crucial

 Failing exams can indicate that your child does not understand what they are learning and can give parents an indicator that something is amiss.
 Parental support and help with areas of difficulty with a private tutor can often help students to overcome this difficulty.
 No two people learn in exactly the same way and your child’s teacher may be using a method that works for most students but not for everyone.
 Sometimes a different approach is all that is necessary for understanding.
-Having a tuition teacher might be helpful as your child can have better rapport with the teacher.
+Attending an A Level Chemistry tuition class might be helpful as your child can have a better rapport with the teacher.

 Give your child some rest